Automattic/Edit-Flow/readme.txt

 * Display unpublished custom statuses inline with the post title, per WordPress standard UI
 * Dropped the admin option for disabling custom statuses on posts.
 It didn't work, and this is handled by post_type_supports()
 * Bug fix: Contributor saving a new post respects the default custom status, instead of reverting to 'draft' as the post status
+* Bug fix: Better respect for user roles in Story Budget

 = 0.6.3 (Mar.
 21, 2011) =
 * Restored email notifications to old delivery method instead of queueing with WP cron because of reliability issues.